lineality/Online_Voting_Using_One_Time_Pads/README.md

 #. a bad-agent will act on the behalf of the voting office without the voting-office's participation

-6. a bad-agent will attempt to tamper with a public ballot
+6. a bad-agent will attempt to tamper with a public ballot (e.g. public information posted about the ballot by the voting office)

 7. a bad-agent will attempt to tamper with public ballot-confirmation information